C*-algebras of higher-rank graphs from groups acting on buildings, and explicit computation of their K-theory: Introduction

 A \textit{VH-structure} on a square complex $\mathcal{M}$ is a partition of its directed edge set $E(\mathcal{M}) = E_V \sqcup E_H$ such that the link at each vertex $x$ of $\mathcal{M}$ is the complete bipartite graph induced by the partition.
 Such objects were pioneered by \cite{Wis1996} and further studied in \cite{BurMoz1997}, \cite{BurMoz2000}, \cite{KimRob2002}.
 It was shown, amongst other places, in \cite{BalBri1995}, that the universal cover of a square complex is a product of two trees if and only if the link at each vertex is a complete bipartite graph.
 Let $T_1$, $T_2$ be regular trees of constant valencies $m$, $n$, respectively, and let $\Gamma$ be a \textit{lattice} in $T_1 \times T_2$, that is, a group which acts discretely and cocompactly on $\Aut(T_1) \times \Aut(T_2)$, respecting the structure of cube complexes and such that $\Gamma \setminus (T_1 \times T_2)$ is a finite square complex.
 From \cite{BurMoz2000} we learn that $\Gamma$ corresponds uniquely to a square complex with VH-structure of partition size $(m,n)$, up to isomorphism; indeed, $\Gamma \setminus (T_1 \times T_2)$ is such a complex.

-Let $\Gamma$ be a group, and let $A,B \subseteq \Gamma$ be finite subsets closed under inverses.
+Let $\Gamma$ be a group, and let $E_1, E_2 \subseteq \Gamma$ be finite subsets closed under inverses.
 We say that the pair $(E_1,E_2)$ is a \textit{VH-structure} on $\Gamma$ if $E_1 \cup E_2$ generates $\Gamma$, and the product sets $E_1E_2$ and $E_2E_1$ are equal with size $|E_1| \cdot |E_2|$, and without $2$-torsion.
-We may define a \textit{BMW-group} (named for Burger, Mozes, and Wise) as a group which admits a VH-structure, as in \cite{BurMoz1997}, \cite{Wis1996}.
-A BMW-group acts freely and transitively on a product of two trees, and yields a square complex with one vertex and a VH-structure in a natural way \cite{BurMoz2000}.
+We may define a \textit{BM-group} (named for Burger and Mozes, and developed by them and Wise) as a group which admits a VH-structure, as in \cite{BurMoz1997}, \cite{Wis1996}.
+A BM-group acts freely and transitively on a product of two trees, and yields a square complex with one vertex and a VH-structure in a natural way \cite{BurMoz2000}.
 We may therefore freely interchange geometric and algebraic terminology.

 Inspired by this, Vdovina in \cite{VdoPrep} defined a $k$-dimensional generalisation: a partition into $k$ subsets $E_1 \sqcup \cdots \sqcup E_k$ of the directed edge set of a $k$-dimensional cube complex $\mathcal{M}$ which uniquely corresponds to a lattice in the product of $k$ trees of constant valencies $|E_1|, \ldots , |E_k|$.
 We call this an \textit{adjacency structure} for $\mathcal{M}$.
 Likewise, we define a $k$\textit{-cube group} to be a group $\Gamma$ which admits $k$ subsets $E_1, \ldots , E_k$ which satisfy a compatibility condition, whose union generates $\Gamma$ and which, taken pairwise, have the same properties as above.
-A $k$-cube group acts freely and transitively on a product of $k$ trees---this is a $k$-rank affine building $\Delta$ which is thick whenever $|E_i| > 2$ for all $i$.
+A $k$-cube group acts freely and transitively on a product of $k$ trees---this is a rank-$k$ affine building $\Delta$ which is thick whenever $|E_i| > 2$ for all $i$.
 The quotient of this action is a $k$-dimensional cube complex with one vertex and endowed with a $k$-adjacency structure.
 We identify the $k$-dimensional cells (chambers) of $\Delta$ with the tuple of elements of $\Gamma$ which label their edges; in this way we define the notion of a $k$\textit{-cube in the group} $\Gamma$.